 What causes a fever in children?

 Fever is commonly caused by a viral infection.
 Your child's body uses a fever to help fight the virus.
-Fever can also be a reaction to a vaccine.
 The cause of your child's fever may not be known.

 What temperature is a fever in children?

 - A rectal, ear, or forehead temperature of 100.4°F (38°C) or higher

 - An oral or pacifier temperature of 100°F (37.8°C) or higher

 - An armpit temperature of 99°F (37.2°C) or higher

 What is the best way to take my child's temperature?

 The following are guidelines based on a child's age.
 Ask your child's healthcare provider about the best way to take your child's temperature.

 - If your baby is 3 months or younger , take the temperature in his armpit.
 If the temperature is higher than 99°F (37.2°C), take a rectal temperature.
 Call your baby's healthcare provider if the rectal temperature also shows your baby has a fever.